Fludix/Alpha9x/README.md

 # 27/04/21 // 09:01 PM in Germany:
 Alpha9x Version 2.56 is now out!
-The new Programs are Discord Token Creator and DiscordHaxx.
-FYI: It says that it is a "virus" with DiscordHaxx and Discord Token
+The new Programs are Discord Token Creator, DiscordHaxx and AccountReaper.
-Creator, but they aren't viruses as I tested them out.
+FYI: It says that it is a "virus" with DiscordHaxx and Discord Token Creator, but they aren't viruses as I tested them out.
 I always test the new programs on my VirtualBox, so I can keep my Customers safe!
 By the way, if you do use the Token Creator,